BarbyKelly/project-5/README.md

   Due to Developer changing Nav bar items around, Search Icon is no longer displayed on smaller screens.
 Developer is aware this needs to be fixed.

 - When User has added an item into Cart, at the moment 'Proceed to Secure Checkout' is displayed below the cart content.
 'Back to shopping' button needs to be added beside it.

-- Sign In menu closes after person has signed in.
+- Sign In menu to close after person has signed in.
 At the moment dropdown stays open even when other nav links are clicked on.

 !['Sign In' dropdown remains open](docs/readme_images/sign_in_menu_remains_open.png)